 The Final Exam will count 20 per cent of your final grade and will be comprehensive, covering the entire semester's work.
-Please note the date and time of the final exam, which is not at the "regular" class time!
+The final exam will be on Monday, May 7, at 12:30pm, which is not the "regular" class time.